ryanmokeefe/project-1/readme.md

 ![alt text](https://github.com/ryanmokeefe/project-1/blob/master/screenshot.png "screenshot")

-### The rules are simple: There are 10 questions, see how many you can get right!
+### The rules are simple: See if you can guess what novel each quote is from, see how many you can get right!

-###### Integer Interogation will become a more intriguing game as the developer's skills increase.
+###### Literature Trivia will become a more intriguing game as the developer's skills increase.
 Stay tuned!

 ## How it was built: